Unique Device Identifier Final Rule-FAQs-Part II

 What additional information needs to be printed on a label under this new rule?

-Medical devices must also follow labeling requirements detailed in Title 21, Subchapter H, §801, in addition to the new requirements per the UDI rule.
+Medical devices must also follow labeling requirements detailed in Title 21, Subchapter H, §801, and the new requirements per the UDI rule.
 Required information printed on the labels is also dictated by other regulatory agencies, such as the EU.
-Specifically, the UDI regulation requires a UDI be printed in easy-to-read plain text, and an Automatic Identification and Data Capture (AIDC) format and placed on the device label.
+Specifically, the UDI regulation requires a UDI to be printed in easy-to-read plain text and an Automatic Identification and Data Capture (AIDC) format and placed on the device label.
 The AIDC format is dictated by the format of the issuing agency you have chosen.
 The other label element FDA requires is the date format when a date is used on a label.
 The date format is YYYY-MM-DD, and a day must always be used.
 Federal Register – UDI Format

 When do I need a new Device Identifier?

 A new UDI is required when there is a change to a version or model.
-If you are calling the device a new version or model, and the users think the same, then it is a new device and requires a new Device Identifier (DI) and label changes.
+If you call the device a new version or model, and the users think the same, it is a new device and requires a new Device Identifier (DI) and label changes.
 If the number of units in a device package changes – for instance, going from 5 to 10, then a new DI is required.
 This aspect often confuses people, as they think it has to do with changes in package artwork.
 Federal Register – New UDIs

 Need More Information on how to design and implement a compliance plan for the Unique Device Identifier Rule?